Cost-effective Dual Enrollment Courses

 But as every school will tell you...

-There are no guarantees.
+There are no course-availability guarantees.

-Courses change up to the last minute.
+Courses can change up to the last minute.

 The fast-blur price list!